issatillie/recurring-payment-with-stripe/README.md

 # stripe-payment-advanced-ideal.php

 The user can either enter their credit card information or use iDeal in a popup that is displayed as a result of this code.
+Note that this only works when the currency is set to euro's (€).